kckarnige/kckarnige/README.md

 The 3rd rewrite of my website, built from the ground up!

 ### [Oculus Dummy](https://github.com/kckarnige/OculusDummy) [P]
-An Oculus Client replacement for low-end VR users.
+An Oculus Client replacement for low-end PCVR users.

 ### [ArmCord](https://github.com/ArmCord/ArmCord) [C]
 An alternative Discord client made from scratch, coded and created by smartfridge.